-101.(1) The Municipal Council may not delegate the following powers -

-(a) the power to decide an application for municipal planning approval for -

-(i) the adoption of a land use scheme;

-(ii) an amendment to a land use scheme that requires an amendment to the land use scheme regulations;

-(iii) the repeal of a land use scheme; and

-(iv) a material change to the Municipal Council's decision to adopt a land use scheme or to amend the land use scheme regulations.

-(b) the appointment of members of the Municipal Planning Tribunal;

-(c) the determination of the conditions subject to which a member of the Municipal Planning Tribunal holds office;

-(d) the removal of a member of the Municipal Planning Tribunal;

-(e) the designation of a Chairperson and Deputy Chairperson the Municipal Planning Tribunal, provided that the Municipal Planning Tribunal may appoint a Presiding Officer to act as the Chairperson during a meeting should the Chairperson and Deputy Chairperson be unable to attend; and

-(f) the power to decide an appeal in terms of this By-law to a Municipal Planning Enforcement Officer.

-(2) A power conferred on -
+- 101.(1) The Municipal Council may not delegate the following powers - - (a) the power to decide an application for municipal planning approval for - (i) the adoption of a land use scheme; - (ii) an amendment to a land use scheme that requires an amendment to the land use scheme clauses regulations; - (iii) the repeal of a land use scheme; and - (iv) a material change to the Municipal Council's decision to adopt a land use scheme or to amend the land use scheme clauses regulations. - (b) the appointment of members of the Municipal Planning Tribunal; - (c) the determination of the conditions subject to which a member of the Municipal Planning Tribunal holds office; - (d) the removal of a member of the Municipal Planning Tribunal; - (e) the designation of a Chairperson and Deputy Chairperson the Municipal Planning Tribunal, provided that the Municipal Planning Tribunal may appoint a Presiding Officer to act as the Chairperson during a meeting should the Chairperson and Deputy Chairperson be unable to attend; and - (f) the power to decide an appeal in terms of this By-law to a Municipal Planning Enforcement Officer. - (f) the designation of a Chairperson, if the Chairperson and Deputy Chairperson of the Municipal Planning Tribunal are unable to act; and - (g) the power to adopt a Spatial Development Framework. - (2) A power conferred on - - (a) a Municipal Planning Tribunal; - (b) Chairperson of a Municipal Planning Tribunal; - (c) Presiding Officer appointed by the Chairperson of a Municipal Planning Tribunal;

-- (a) a Municipal Planning Tribunal; - (b) Chairperson of a Municipal Planning Tribunal; - (c) a member of a Municipal Planning Tribunal; - (d) Municipal Planning Registrar; or - (e) Municipal Planning Authorised Official;
+- (ce) a member of a Municipal Planning Tribunal; - (de) Municipal Planning Registrar; or - (ef) Municipal Planning Authorised Official;

-UMHLATHUZE SPLUM BY-LAW 2017 - SECOND REVIEW EFFECTIVE FROM 29 APRIL 2021 may not be delegated, unless this By-law provides expressly otherwise.
+may not be delegated, unless this By-law provides expressly otherwise.